serge-m/serge-m.github.io/content/2016-10-useful-python-links.md

 [cloud storage module](https://pypi.python.org/pypi/cloudstorage) - supports AWS S3, Google cloud storage and local file system.
 Hopefully it has unified interface for all three of the backends.

 [Apache libcloud](https://github.com/apache/libcloud/) -- anouther cloud file system API. more alive

+## Testing, packaging, releasing

+* [Packaging a python library](https://blog.ionelmc.ro/2014/05/25/python-packaging/), 25 May 2014 (updated 30 September 2019) by ionelmc.
+An article proposes a way to structure the code for your python module, describes how to write setup.py file, set up `tox` etc. Cookie cutter library for initialization of new projects: https://github.com/ionelmc/cookiecutter-pylibrary